How to be Proactive During the Q1 Ad Spend Slowdown

 Watch for those green-to-blue days to help you plan new post drops and reap the greatest rewards for your hard work and creativity.
-Here are some insights into advertising’s yearly highs and lows, and how it might affects you:
+Here are some insights into advertising’s yearly highs and lows, and how it might affect you:

 Why do earnings drop in Q1?